-Last Updated February 2022: This Siargao Travel Guide 2022 covers all the things to do in Siargao.
+Last Updated October 2022: This Siargao Travel Guide 2022 covers all the things to do in Siargao.
 It covers all the essentials you need to know to fully enjoy your trip!
 Here are some 46 things to do in Siargao to start with!

 Often, Siargao Island is described as a tear drop-shaped island.
 But, meh, I don’t buy it.
 It is more like a rough diamond cut, which was really the case some years ago.
 Siargao Island, although many locals will say otherwise, is gradually taking the route most popular destinations take.
 In the course of ten years, the changes in Siargao Island are palpable, almost a breathing being on its own.
 But we are romantics and traveling, so let’s set aside the issues, political and environmental ones, and give way the 45 things to do in Siargao Island.
 P.S.
 Will insert the politics here and there. 😉